voBits/backend/docs/api/README.md

 ### 2) message ( order )

-`message` allows you to post an order directly to ForkDelta and accepts one required parameter.
+`message` allows you to post an order directly to RYXEX and accepts one required parameter.

 `order` must be a properly formatted JSON object containing the following properties:
 - `amountGive`: the amount you want to give (in wei or the base unit of the token)